 Texas sellers are required to collect and remit sales and use tax to the Comptroller’s office on their sales of taxable items or obtain a resale or exemption certificate in lieu of collecting the tax.

 A Texas purchaser owes state and local use tax if they buy taxable goods and services that are stored, used or consumed in Texas from a seller who does not charge Texas sales tax.
 If the seller does not have a permit or fails to charge sales and use tax, the purchaser must pay the use tax directly to our office unless an exemption applies.

-For example, if you buy a shirt through an online auction from a seller in Ohio who does not charge Texas sales tax, or if a New York electronics store sells you a camera through its website and does not charge Texas sales tax, you owe Texas use tax on the price of the item.
+For example, if you buy a shirt through an online auction from a seller in Ohio who does not charge Texas tax, or if a New York electronics store sells you a camera through its website and does not charge Texas tax, you owe Texas use tax on the sales price of the item.

 The state use tax rate is 6.25 percent.
-Depending on where you use, store, or consume the item, you may owe up to an additional 2 percent in local use taxes.
+For Texas purchasers, depending on where you use, store or consume the item, you may owe up to an additional 2 percent in local use taxes.
 Use our Sales Tax Rate Locator to determine the local tax rate at your address.

 For example, you live in a city that imposes a 2 percent local tax.
 You travel to an area with no local tax imposed and buy a coffee table for $200 to use in your home.
 The seller only collects the state sales tax rate of 6.25 percent on the purchase.
 When you bring the coffee table back to your home, you owe the additional 2 percent local use tax of $4.